stacks-network/stacks-core/sip/sip-001-burn-election.md

-* **Global knowledge of cumulative work** -- Each correct Stacks peer with the same view of the burn chain will know how much cumulative cryptocurrency was destroyed and how much work was committed in order to produce the blockchain.
+* **Global knowledge of cumulative work** -- Each correct Stacks peer with the same view of the burn chain will know how much cumulative cryptocurrency was destroyed and how long each competing fork is.
 Existing blockchains do not have this -- a private fork can coexist with all public forks and be released at its creators' discression (often with harmful effects on the peer network).